franknowinski/stock-gains-gem/README.md

 ## Usage

-### Combined Total
+### Today's Gain/Loss

-Upon running Stock Gains, it immediately returns the following table:
+When Stock Gains is run it promplty calculates each stocks net gain/loss for the day, computes an accumulated total of all gains/losses, and displays it in following table:

 ![](screenshots/display_portfolio.png)

+### Stock Data

+The user can then opt to

 ## Development
 After checking out the repo, run `bundle exec bin/setup` to install dependencies.